 Required Company Information

-If you have decided to establish your business in El Salvador, you will have to consider possible company names and establish the business activities that you will undertake.
-In addition, the following main points must be taken into consideration:
+If you have decided to incorporate a company in El Salvador, you will need to provide possible company names and a list of business activities you plan to undertake.
+In addition, the following main points must be taken into consideration.

 Company Share Capital

-In order to start operating a business in El Salvador, a minimum of USD$2,000 needs to be subscribed during the company incorporation process.
-Apart from being the starting capital of the company, the share capital contribution plays a major role when requesting highly-graded bank loans or entering a joint venture.
-If desired, the share capital can be increased or decreased at any point during or after the incorporation process, but the share capital should be an amount that reflects the company’s size and business operations.
+The share capital contribution is the company’s starting capital.
+It also becomes important when requesting highly-graded bank loans or entering a joint venture.
+If desired, the share capital may be increased or decreased at any point during or after the incorporation process, but the amount should reflect the company’s size and business operations.

-As mentioned before, the minimum share capital is USD$2,000, with 5% of the share capital being paid at the moment of the company establishment.
-The remaining 95% will have to be paid within the first year of the company’s operations.
-Please note that depending on the type of business activities the company will exercise, additional registrations with local authorities may be involved.
+5% of the share capital must be paid at the moment of company formation and the remaining 95% must be paid within the first year of the company’s start of operations.
+Please note that depending on the type of business activities, local authorities may require additional registration.

-The Local Director/Legal Representative represents the company and its operations.
-The Local Director plays an important role in the company to ensure that the company operates in accordance with local law and regulation.
+The local director/legal representative represents the company and its operations.
+They play an important role in ensuring that the company operates in accordance with local laws and regulations.
 Once the legal representative certificate has expired, it can be renewed for another 7 years.
-Furthermore, a legal substitute for the local director must be appointed.
+A legal substitute for the local director must also be appointed.

-A fiscal address registration is a necessary requirement for all legal entities to be established in El Salvador and must be recorded by the Salvadoran tax authority (Ministerio de Hacienda).
-In turn, the newly established company receives its unique taxpayer number (NRC), which identifies the registered address of the company, and as such, will be used for all tax purposes and other official communication.
+All legal entities incorporating a company in El Salvador require a fiscal address and the address must be recorded by the Salvadoran tax authority (Ministerio de Hacienda).
+In turn, the newly established company receives its unique taxpayer number (NRC), which acts as general identification and will be used for all tax purposes and other official communication.

 Corporate Bank Account

-The last of the main requisites is the opening of a corporate bank account with a Salvadoran bank.
-Depending on the local bank chosen, the minimum required capital to open a bank account is between USD$100-USD$500.
+One of the last steps to finish incorporating a company in El Salvador is opening a corporate bank account with a Salvadoran bank.
+Depending on the local bank chosen, the minimum required capital may be between USD$100-USD$500.